janboddez/indieblocks/readme.txt

 These microformats, in combination with the Webmention protocol, allow for rich _cross-site_ conversations.
 IndieBlocks comes with its own Webmention implementation, but a separate plugin can be used, too.

-IndieBlocks also registers several "theme" blocks (Facepile, and Syndication), to be used in (block) theme templates.
+IndieBlocks also registers several "theme" blocks (Facepile, Location, Syndication, and Link Preview), to be used in (block) theme templates.

 == Installation ==
 Upload this plugin's ZIP file via the Plugins > Add New > "Upload Plugin" button.